Financial Planning Sessions

 Medloans Organizer and Calculator (MLOC)

-Developed for medical students and residents, the MLOC provides a secure location to organize and track your loans and then calculate custom repayment plans using your own loan information to help you make smart choices about repayment.
+Developed for medical students and residents, MLOC provides a secure location to organize and track loans, and then calculate custom repayment plans based on individual loan borrowing information to help students make smart choices about repayment.
 The basic service is free to medical students.

 Based on provided information, calculates expected per-period or annual salary pay

-Online resource on financial process, loan consolidation, loan forgiveness, repayments, student debt, etc.
+Online resource on financial aid process, loan consolidation, loan forgiveness, repayments, student debt, etc.